 - EDUC30103 Multicultural & Indigenous Education Studies

 - EDUC35200 Curriculum in EC – Contemporary Issues

 The Bachelor of Education (Early Childhood) (Birth - 5 years) is accredited by the Tertiary Education Quality and Standards Agency (TEQSA) and the Australian Children's Education and Care Quality Authority (ACECQA).

 Registration and Self-Disclosure

-Endorsement of Avondale’s Education courses by the New South Wales Government Board of Studies, Teaching & Educational Standards qualifies graduates for employment as teachers in the NSW State public system.
+Endorsement of Avondale’s Education courses by the New South Wales Education Standards Authority qualifies graduates for employment as teachers in the NSW State public system.
 Other Australian state governments have different requirements for teachers to become registered to teach in state schools, but normally registration in one state is considered as meeting the requirements for other states.